AlisterRutter/workstation-setup/README.md

 # workstation-setup
 Lite scripts to setup a workstation

+## Important security warning

+Remember that this is a PUBLIC Github repo, so don't commit anything sensitive here.

+## Important workflow warning

-IMPORTANT: Run the scripts from this folder, there are plenty of relative paths in the bash scripts that will break if you don't.
+Run the scripts from this folder, there are plenty of relative paths in the bash scripts that will break if you don't.

 Prerequisites: